markovmodel/adaptivemd/README.md

 conda config --append channels omnia
 ```

-and `--append` will make sure that the regular conda packages are tried first and use `conda-forge` and `omnia` as a fallback.
+`--append` will make sure that the regular conda packages are tried first, then
+use `conda-forge` and `omnia` as a fallback.

 Install required and necessary packages now